saraa123/django_project_tracker/README.md

 * Strategy

 ### Goals
-As I was creating a website which allowed users to raise and keep track of issues and features, I wanted to create a theme and design that was inline with the scope of this project.
+As I was creating a website that allowed users to raise and keep track of certain pieces of data, I thought about the needs this would introduce to the user.
+I wanted to create a design that was inline with these goals, as well as the scope of this project.
+I also thought about why this website was being made, which in turn helped identify the overall rationale for this project.
 Some of the basic goals outlined included:

 * Ease of use:
     - Create a positive experience for the user so they return to the website.